TOP KEYNOTE SPEAKER

 5. What do you want the audience to think when they leave?
 If your goal is to raise money, you want them thinking where they left their checkbook.
 If you want to motivate employees, they should walk away thinking: “That was cool, and I’m super excited they invited me.
 I can see where some of what he/she said could help me improve.”

 Bingo.
 Put yourself in the minds of your audience so the speaker has the best chance of hitting a home run FOR YOU!
+Some of the best keynote speakers will help you think through this while going through the planning process prior to your event.

 All of this is a lot to consider, and it’s a lot of work.
 But, it can be incredibly satisfying when it all clicks.